SomeoneElseOSM/mkgmap_style_ajt/legend_mkgmap.md

 Miniature railways (not handled in the style file) are shown as narrow_gauge.

+Point water features (waterfalls, lock gates) are displayed with a name.

 ## Quality Control

 Objects with a fixme tag have "[fix]" appended to the name.